jWalker92/SpawnSystem/readme.md

 The one is very bad UX for the player, the other one is a huge overcomplification for the portal dev.
 This system tries to be a system that automatically discovers the positions of the spawners while they are being used.
+The only thing needed to function is a list of ObjIds of the spatial spawner objects.
+If you have multiple maps in an experience you can keep them consistent and only need to set them once!

 ---